-Working hours vary depending on the organisation, but are typically 9am to 5pm.
+Working hours vary depending on the organisation, but are typically 9am to 5pm, Monday to Friday.

 However, working extra hours in the evening and at weekends is quite common in order to meet deadlines and commitments.
-There is also the opportunity for you to work independently by setting up as a sole practitioner.
+By setting up as a sole practitioner, you'll also have the opportunity to work independently.

 You can get into forensic accountancy with a degree in any subject, and although a degree in accountancy is not necessary, it can give you a good foundation to work from.

 You will need to undertake a training contract with an employer and complete a qualification from a recognised professional body in order to then specialise in forensics.
 It's possible to study online for a certificate or diploma in forensic accountancy, and several UK universities offer tailored undergraduate and Masters programmes.

 The Institute of Certified Forensic Accountants is a global professional body committed to the development of the multidisciplinary profession of forensic accounting.
 They offer a certificate in forensic accounting, and the higher-level Certified Professional Forensic Accountant (CPFAcct).

 - organisation and time management skills